 To help you have a good idea about what installation of a new central air conditioning system will cost, there are several online calculators available.
 Using one of the free services will prepare you ahead of time.
 With the estimator, you’ll also have your own information to compare with that of the contractor, which is to your advantage, especially if the contractor’s estimate is way out of sync with your calculation.

-When it comes time to choose and purchase a central air conditioning unit, don’t short change yourself by not doing the math beforehand.
+When it comes time to choose and purchase a central air conditioning unit, don’t short change yourself by not doing the math beforehand and finding out central air conditioner prices accurately.
 With the help of a qualified contractor who knows the steps to take to get an accurate sizing of your home, you can rest easy that the choice you make will keep your home comfortable throughout every season.